 People with growth mindsets know that their life and career will only get better through continued learning.
 If they’re ahead of their competition, they work hard to stay head.
 They read books every week or every couple months.
 They practice new skills.
 They don’t shy away from what they don’t know about.
 In fact, they welcome new challenges.

-Scenario 3: You fail at a major project or goal.
+Scenario 3: You fail at a goal.

 You rationalize the failure.
 Perhaps you figure, “I would have been able to succeed if I just had more time…”

 You diagnose what went wrong.
 You seek advice from a friend, colleague or mentor.
 Then you formulate a new plan and try again.

 People with growth mindsets know that one failure is just a step in their journey toward success.
 They might recognize how a deficiency in their judgment led to the bad result, but they believe they can improve for the next time around.

 Where are you on the mindset continuum?